 As discussed below, the Board has made certain temporary revisions to the FR A information collection.
 The Board's delegated authority requires that the Board, after temporarily approving a collection, publish a notice soliciting public comment.
 Therefore, the Board is also inviting comment on a proposal to extend the FR A information collection for three years, with these revisions.
-The Federal Register notice related to the FR A that was published March 2, 2020, is superseded by this notice.

 Request for Comment on Information Collection Proposal

 The Board invites public comment on the following information collection, which is being reviewed under authority delegated by the OMB under the PRA.
 Comments are invited on the following:

 a.
 Whether the proposed collection of information is necessary for the proper performance of the Board's functions, including whether the information has practical utility;

 b.
 The accuracy of the Board's estimate of the burden of the proposed information collection, including the validity of the methodology and assumptions used;